 Output Generation:

-- The projected images are saved with descriptive filenames indicating the applied parameters, facilitating easy identification and organization.
+- The projected images are saved with descriptive filenames indicating the applied parameters and resolution, facilitating easy identification and organization.

-You can use the Panorama to Plane Projection Converter in three ways:
+You can use the Panorama to Plane Projection Converter in two ways:

 -